hemashushu/xiaoxuan-core-assembly/docs/assembly_instructions.md

 ## Function Calling

-(call $name OPERAND_FOR_ARGS...)
+(call $name_path OPERAND_FOR_ARGS...)
 (dyncall OPERAND_FOR_FUNC_PUBLIC_INDEX:i32 OPERAND_FOR_ARGS...)
 (envcall ENV_CALL_NUMBER:i32 OPERAND_FOR_ARGS...)
 (syscall SYS_CALL_NUMBER:i32 OPERAND_FOR_ARGS...)
 (extcall $name OPERAND_FOR_ARGS...)

 > NOTE:
-> the call name should contains the full namespace path, e.g. `mylib::msg`, `mylib::utils::buf`.
+> the `name_path` in the instructions `call`, data loading and data storing can be a full name path (a path that combined with the path of namespace and the identifier), e.g. `mylib::msg`, `mylib::utils::buf`.
-> The namespace path can also be omitted, in which case the instruction will access items within the current module.
+> When the name path is omitted, the instruction will access items within the current module.
+> These name path can be a relative path, e.g. `module::utils::buf`, `self::utils::buf`.

 ## Host